-- The computer that access the 542APC must have Internet access.
-The computer and the processor must be connected to the same network. - Enter the 542's CONTROL IP address in a web browser (Google Chrome recommended) to access to 542's REMOTE CONTROL web pages.
+- 1. The computer that access the 542APC must have Internet access. - The computer and the processor must be connected to the same network. - 3.
+Enter the 542's IP address in a web browser (Google Chrome recommended) to access to 542's web pages. - Enter to SETUP mode to enable the main menu, and select the item INFO.